norse-blue/php-extensible-objects/README.md

 </div>
 <hr>

-**Extensible Objects** is a PHP library that provides the mechanisms to dynamically add extension methods to objects.
+**PHP Extensible Objects** is a PHP library that provides the mechanisms to dynamically add extension methods to objects.

 ## Installation